OttoOikarinen/awa-project/README.md

 For database I used PostgreSQL, since it is widely used and uses basic SQL syntax.
 It was also used in the Next.js tutorial, so implementation was easier.

+I used Tailwind CSS, since they had readymade components available for free to modify.

 I used GitHub to host the codebase, since I've used that for years and it was the easiest choice.

 ## Features and points requested